chrisroselli/production-team-resources/docs/home.md

 # <i class="fas fa-cog fa-spin fa-sm"></i> PRODUCTION TEAM RESOURCES
 ***
 ### Welcome to the Production Team Resources <small>(formally front-end guidelines) </small> {docsify-ignore}
-Here you will find a leaner, meaner, library of all our resources. :clap:
+Here you will find a leaner, meaner library of all our resources. :clap:
 You can still find front-end-guidelines [here](https://github.com/bs-production/front-end-guidelines)

 > ## Open Source Policy